ysyk2021/unlocking-your-inner-visionary-the-science-of-effective-problem-solving/src/chapter-7-1.md

 ----------

 Effective problem-solving is not without its challenges.
 Obstacles such as a lack of clarity, emotional barriers, resistance to change, limited resources, complexity, and the absence of support and collaboration can impede progress.
 However, by recognizing and addressing these obstacles, individuals can enhance their problem-solving abilities and achieve successful outcomes.
 It requires openness, adaptability, resilience, and a willingness to embrace change.
 Overcoming these challenges empowers individuals to unlock their inner visionary and develop effective problem-solving skills.

-In the next chapter, we will delve into strategies for fostering creativity and innovation within the problem-solving process.
-Get ready to tap into your creative potential and unleash innovative solutions to conquer even the most complex problems!